zackexplosion/Baby-Hospital-How-To-Fall-Stuck-Into-Backend-Web-Development-With-Node.js/docs/004_CRUD_with_database.md

 })
 ```

-Test with Postman, you should able to see the results like this.

-Which means baby creation successfully.
+Test with Postman, you should be able to see the results like this which means baby creation is a success.

 ![](https://github.com/zackexplosion/Baby-Hospital/blob/main/screenshots/006.jpg?raw=true)